-London Summer Advanced Study Program is a mini version of Oxbridge Advanced Study Program for high-achieving younger students studying at prestigious Kings College London.
+London Summer Advanced Study Program is a mini version of Oxbridge Advanced Study Program for high-achieving younger students studying at the world renowned Kings College London in the heart of the capital.
 The course is closely modeled on the Oxbridge tutorial teaching system to give younger students a taste of the Oxbridge study, and also experience and live like a top London university undergraduate whilst exploring the great city of London.

 Alongside the academic tutorials the course also offers weekly Master Classes in key skill areas, such as Public Speaking, Debating, Negotiation and Time Management, to aid and prepare students for their future study.
 In addition, students will enjoy a full structured social and leisure programme, cultural visits and trips in and around London to complement the academic programme, and to encourage social interaction in English.